nadiadomnina/English288/index.md

 remolded, until the shape was finally perfected.
 Every flavor that you love has been carefully crafted to ensure deliciousness.
 Every iteration tested by our experts to maintain the iconic image of the haribo gummy that started it all.
-As a result, Haribo now has dozens of different products in a fun variety of shapes and favors that bring joy to sugar-lovers all over the world.

 **3. ”Kids and grown ups love it so, the happy world of Haribo”**